 ACCOMMODATION SG/KL: ₱3,500

 TRANSPORTATION: STP CARD & BUS TO KL (B/F): ₱3,500

 CITY ACTIVITIES: ₱3,000

 Traveling to Singapore-Malaysia doesn’t have to mean you’ll be spending your entire year savings.
-You can stick to your budget without missing the fun in the Singapore.
-Just watch out for promo tickets and seat sales by various low cost airline company in your country, book accommodation online with free breakfast and other complimentary stuffs as well as your city activities.
-Most importantly, planning ahead and have a detail itinerary for your entire trip could totally make a difference to your expenses.
+You can stick to your budget without missing the fun in the country.
+Watch out for promo tickets and seat sales by various low-cost airline companies in your country, book your Kuala Lumpur, Malaysia, and Singapore accommodation online as well as your city activities in advance.
+And most importantly, planning ahead and having a detailed itinerary for your entire trip could totally make a difference to your expenses.

 Note: We cannot guarantee the information written here is correct and accurate all the time.
 If you want to add information or you spot something that needs correcting, please let us know in the comment section below.